schrockwell/bodyguard/README.md

 Post.Policy.scope(user, :index)      # <-- returns query for posts
 ```

-Or you can use the `Bodyguard` module to determine the policy module automatically.
+Or you can use the core `Bodyguard` module to determine the policy module automatically.

 ```elixir
 Bodyguard.authorized?(user, :edit, post)  # <-- defers to Post.Policy.can?/3